kokernutz/traktor-kontrol-screens/README.md

   - Deck: Darkened portion of stripe already played
   - FX: Added 2 additional lines
   - FX: Text now left-justified

+## MixerFX selection on S8
+  -If you are using 4 FX units then the filter must me ON in order for MixerFX selection, otherwise if the filter is OFF then pressing SHIFT + FX arrow buttons will route the channel to FX units 3 & 4 respectively.

 ## How to install